lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 *(0x38A00030) = 0x000001FF
 ```

-### `0x02` Write Register to Memory
+### `0x02` Store Register Value to DMA Memory Given by Immediate Offset
 Used to write register contents to a memory location relative to the DMA base address.
+Compare to `0x19` which takes the offset from a register instead of an immediate.

 For example:
 ```